Grace-aloo/Movie-App/README.md

 Run this command
 `json-server --watch db.json`

-a link of the website is present on the links tab on the repository
+a link of the website is here[https://grace-aloo.github.io/Movie-App/]

 ## Author : Grace Aloo